kiroris/ApexLegend-SuperGlide/README.md

 ## Installation
 Follow these simple steps to set up SuperGlide in Apex Legend:

 1. Find the installation directory of Apex Legend.
-It is usually found on Steam/steamapps/common/Apex Legend.
+It is usually found on Steam/steamapps/common/Apex Legend/cfg.

 2. Open the game launch options by adding the following line:
     ```